-The other was small, relatively cheap at 1/8d (8 pence in today’s currency), functional in appearance, and given the significantly different title of A School History of England.
+The other was small, relatively cheap at one shilling and eight pence, £11 in 2022, functional in appearance, and given the significantly different title of A School History of England.
 The relative importance attached by Fletcher and Kipling to the two books can be seen from the initial print runs.
 Only 5000 copies of A History of England were printed.
-This compared with 25,000 copies of the School History.
+This is compared with 25,000 copies of the School History.
 See David A Richards, Rudyard Kipling: A Bibliography (New Castle, Delaware, 2006), pp. 415-417.

 The nature of Kipling’s collaboration with Fletcher has received surprisingly little critical or biographical attention.
 Some further details can be found in J.J.
 Ross, ‘An English History,’ KJ 240, December 1986, pp. 31-42; and Peter Keating, Kipling the Poet (1994), pp. 169-184.